HonsonCooky/row-home/README.md

 # RowHome

-A simple 2D game engine, designed for developing keyboard based games.
+A simple 2D game engine for developing keyboard based games.
+Using the Vulkan engine, this project serves as both a passion driven endevour, and a learning oppurtunity for C++ development.
+Is this an overly ambitious side project?
+Of course, when has a side project ever had reasonable scope!

 # Project Overview: